Kanna Gummies: What Makes Them So Hard to Manufacture

 • Temperature cycling during distribution

-In a controlled program, aW isn’t treated as a one-time release check.
-It’s tracked across stability, tied to packaging selection, and managed with defined targets that align with the product’s real risk profile.
+In a controlled program, aW isn't just a one-time release check.
+It's tracked across stability, tied to packaging choice, and managed with targets that fit the product's real risk profile.

 Testing Reality: “Kanna” Isn’t One Simple Number

-Botanicals are inherently variable, which makes your specification strategy just as important as your formula.
-A common mistake is assuming the raw material method automatically transfers cleanly to the finished gummy.
-The gummy matrix can complicate extraction and measurement-gelatin or pectin systems, sugars, acids, colors, and flavors can all interfere.
+Botanicals are inherently variable, so your specification strategy matters as much as your formula.
+A common mistake: assuming the raw material method transfers cleanly to the finished gummy.
+The gummy matrix can complicate extraction — gelatin or pectin, sugars, acids, colors, and flavors all interfere.

 A strong QC approach typically includes: